 Consumer loans held for sale - Consumer loans held for sale are recorded at the lower of amortized cost or fair value.
-The fair value estimates of consumer loans held for sale are determined primarily using observed market prices of instruments with similar characteristics.
+The fair value of consumer loans held for sale is estimated using observed market prices of instruments with similar characteristics.
 Adjustments are made to reflect differences in collateral location, loan-to-value ratio, FICO scores, vintage year, default rates, the completeness of the loan documentation and other risk characteristics.
-Where observable market parameters are not available, fair value is determined using the discounted cash flow method using assumptions consistent with those which would be used by market participants in valuing such loans, including estimates of prepayment rates, default rates, loss severities and market rates of return.
+Where observable market parameters are not available, fair value is estimated using the discounted cash flow method using assumptions consistent with those which would be used by market participants in valuing such loans, including estimates of prepayment rates, default rates, loss severities and market rates of return.
 We also may hold discussions on value directly with potential investors.
+For consumer loans transferred to held for sale during the second quarter of 2021, the fair value measurement processes use significant unobservable inputs to adjust market prices which are specific to the characteristics of the various loan portfolios.

 Commercial loans held for sale - Commercial loans held for sale (that are not designated under FVO as discussed below) are recorded at the lower of amortized cost or fair value.
-The fair value estimates of commercial loans held for sale are determined primarily using observable market pricing obtained from independent sources, relevant broker quotes or observed market prices of instruments with similar characteristics.
-We also may hold discussions on value directly with potential investors.
+The fair value of commercial loans held for sale is estimated using observable market pricing obtained from independent sources, relevant broker quotes or observed market prices of instruments with similar characteristics.
+We also may hold discussions on value directly with potential investors or take into account underlying collateral values.
+For certain commercial loans transferred to held for sale during the second quarter of 2021, the fair value measurement process uses significant unobservable inputs to adjust market prices which are specific to the characteristics of the loan portfolio.